patrick-crawford/WEB422-Backup/notes/intro-angular-jwt.md

 * **isAuthenticated()** The isAuthenticated() method really only checks to see if there's a token available in local storage.
 If there is a token, return **true**, otherwise return **false**.
 This will be used by a future "GuardAuthService" to prevent the user from accessing a specific route, if the token is unavailable.

-* **login()** Finally, the login() method simply makes "POST" request to our "simple-api" (currently running on localhost), and passes it the user's credentials (defined as type "User").
+* **login()** Finally, the login() method simply makes "POST" request to our "simple-API" (currently running on localhost), and passes it the user's credentials (defined as type "User").
 These will be obtained from the below "Login" Component.

 <br>